anthonykevins/academic-kickstart/content/projects/_index.md

 ---

-Below you will find an overview of my ongoing and past research projects, as well as a sample of my publications on each theme.
+Below you will find a selection of my ongoing and past research projects, as well as a sample of my publications on each theme.
 A complete list of my published research can be found on the [Publications](https://anthonykevins.github.io/publications/) page -- including links to open-access copies of my articles -- or via my [CV](https://anthonykevins.github.io/files/CV.pdf).

+### Balancing Social Care Priorities

+Aging populations, limited infrastructure and staffing shortages, and reduced government funding have all contributed to the long-running crisis in social care in the UK.
+Further complicating matters, the COVID-19 pandemic and its resulting fiscal challenges have increased public attention to social care while simultaneously decreasing government capacity to finance social programmes.
+As a result, existing trade-offs in long-term care policy are likely to become even more complex and contentious.

+This two-year project - funded by a British Academy/Leverhulme Small Research Grant (SRG23\231164) - investigates social care preferences under conditions of scarcity, looking at how citizens balance trade-offs across different policy dimensions (e.g., resource distribution, taxation, service provision).
+The project thus tackles a question that has become central to UK public policy at present: how can governments manage the trade-off between the critical need for high-quality, equitable long-term social care provision and the high financial costs of these measures to citizens?

 ### Who Should Have a Say?
 Preferences for Differentiated Representation